ncbi/SpeciesAssignment/README.md

 ## Dependency package
 <a name="package"></a>
-The codes have been tested using Python3.8 on CentOS and uses the following main dependencies on a CPU and GPU:
+The codes have been tested by Python3.8 on CentOS.
+We used the following main dependencies on GPU (and CPU):
 - [TensorFlow 2.3.0](https://www.tensorflow.org/)
 - [Transformer 4.18.0](https://huggingface.co/docs/transformers/installation)
 - [stanza 1.4.0](stanfordnlp.github.io/stanza/)

-To install all dependencies automatically using the command:
+To install all dependencies automatically, please use the following command:

     $ pip install -r requirements.txt